-A quick behind the scenes aside: I smiled ear-to-ear while writing this post (only stopping to get teary a time or two; good-teary, that is, not bad-teary).
+A quick behind the scenes aside: I smiled ear-to-ear while writing this post.

 Here’s why: Texas grandma Lynn wrote to me asking for suggestions on how to keep her entire crew — we’re talking five adult kids, their partners, a toddler and a baby — overjoyed on their annual fall vacation.

 The grandparents, Lynn and Rick, clearly prioritize family travel as a brilliant way to keep the family bonds strong.

 Keeping a Large Family Smiling